 Assessment at Well Green Primary School

-On entry to Nursery and through their Nursery Year, all children are assessed against the age appropriate Development Matters points.
+On entry to Nursery and through their Nursery Year, all children are assessed against the age appropriate Development Matters.
 These assessments continue into Reception and form an important part of the transition between the two classes.
-Their progress in achieving the different steps in each of the six areas of learning is recorded and tracked as an ongoing process throughout the year.
-The children each have a 'Learning Journey' book where pieces of work relating to the different areas are kept as a record of their learning, progress and achievements.
+Assessment continues in all the seven areas of learning and is tracked as an ongoing process throughout the year.
+The children's learning is observed during play and some adult led activities.
+They have a selection of books where pieces of work relating to the different areas are kept as a record of their learning, progress and achievements.

 At the end of Reception, children are assessed against the ‘Early Learning Goals’ (the age related expectations at the end of Reception).
 They are judged at either emerging, meeting, or exceeding these objectives.

 The current National Curriculum was introduced in September 2014 and schools are required to assess pupils attainment against the objectives for their year group as outlined in the National Curriculum so that progress can be measured and tracked.
 At Well Green we assess pupils three times a year to determine their progress and attainment.

 There are statutory national assessments at the end of each Key Stage (in Year 2 and Year 6) and a phonics check near the end of Year 1 (and a re-test for children in Year 2 if they do not pass in Year 1).
 These tests are challenging in line with the curriculum objectives which set high expectations of the children in each year group.
 The tests report a precise scaled score, where 100 is the expected standard of the test.
 A scaled score of 110 or more on these tests is regarded as working at greater depth.

 In school, we have a 5 band system to assess a child’s progress within each year group against their end of year expectations.
 The language used is as follows:

 Band 5 - Significantly above year group expectations.